Vaginal discharge is an important marker of your fertility, overall health and that of your reproductive system

-You might have heard a lot and even experienced enough for yourself on the issue of vaginal discharge.
-You may have observed that the color and smell of the fluid coming out of your vagina keeps on changing.
+You might have heard a lot and even experienced enough for yourself on vaginal discharge.
+And that the color and smell of the fluid coming out of your vagina keeps on changing.

 With this post, we clear up the mystery around what is a normal vaginal discharge and what is not.
 Let’s dive in!

 What is Vaginal Discharge?

 Vaginal discharge is the fluid from the vaginal canal.
 This may be seen as stain on the underpants.

 For healthy women, vaginal discharge is produced by the cervix (a female reproductive system organ), and it is often termed as cervical fluid.

 And for cases when the discharge is not healthy, it can be produced in different parts of the vaginal canal as well by the vagina.
 This is often under the action of our immune system to push the pathogens (bacteria and fungi etc) out of the body.